 Final Thoughts on Harle-Tsu Marijuana Strain

-Harle-Tsu is one of the most relaxing smokes you are likely to find.
-Sadly, even though its THC content is scarcely higher than that of industrial hemp, it remains federally illegal and is also prohibited in the 17 states that have yet to legalize medicinal marijuana.
+Harle-Tsu is one of the most relaxing smokes that you are likely to find.
+Sadly, even though its THC content is scarcely higher than that of industrial hemp, it remains federally illegal.
+It is also prohibited in the 17 states that have yet to legalize medicinal marijuana.

-If you’re lucky enough to live in a place where medical marijuana is legal and freely available, give Harle-Tsu a try if you want to feel relaxed and upbeat without getting stoned.
-Its high CBD and terpene content mean it provides you with apparent medical benefits matched by few marijuana strains.
+If you live in a state where medical marijuana is legal, you may be interested in trying Harle-Tsu.
+One of its benefits is that it potentially could help you to feel relaxed and upbeat without getting you high.
+Its significant CBD and terpene content may also provide you with other medical benefits matched by few other marijuana strains.